dougbutner/effective-collective/Effective Collective Paper/Individuality (Verification).md

 	- Total control over ∑ in Active account
 	- Control of recipient lists for passive accounts
 - An individual is not associated with a name, or government ID
-- An individual is associated with multi-point biometric data OR can be socially
+- An individual is associated with multi-point biometric data OR can be socially verified (TBD)
 - Account is a 6-digit base-60 ID, which can be changed any time for a 12∑ fee paid to the Earth Collective's Garden account.